-Published in August 2022, McCurdy’s book details the tumultuous and abusive relationship she had with her mother, Debra, as she grew up working as an actor in Hollywood.
+Published in August 2022, McCurdy’s memoir recounts the tumultuous, abusive relationship she endured with her mother, Debra, while growing up as a child actor in Hollywood.
 Debra McCurdy died of cancer in 2013.
-Jennifer Aniston, who also stars on Apple TV+’s “The Morning Show,” is the first cast member to join the adaptation; she will portray Debra.

 JUMP TO